 Have I mentioned patience is not my thing?

 I started this last weekend with a plan.
 I had the dry ingredients ready to go and I promised myself this brownie would not beat me this weekend.
 Nosireee!
 I will not be beaten by brownies again.

 It did and I was, of course, but only once.

 The ‘Demon of Determination’

 There is a reason my hubby calls me the demon of determination (I call me stubborn).
-I returned to the kitchen Sunday morning, whipped out the ingredients, mixed them altogether (I’m seriously quick at making this recipe now) and threw it in the oven.
+I returned to the kitchen Sunday morning, whipped out the ingredients, mixed them all together (I’m seriously quick at making this recipe now) and threw it in the oven.